 Moreover, you can combine multiple expressions simultaneously.
 Let’s move to the section below to see how this works.

-Combining Multiple Conditions in PHP Using OR Operator
+Combining Multiple Conditions with OR Operator

 if ( $a > 5 || ($b == 10 && $c < 3) ) {